pjdijxhoorn/milestone-project-2/readme.md

 - The website was tested with an android phone, a desktop, a laptop and an ipad.
 The pages were tested vigorously to make sure that all the links were working.
 - The pages were tested vigorously to make sure that all the links were working.
-- the site was tested on if all the functions / interactive parts were working.
+- The site was tested all the functions / interactive parts were working.

 ### know bugs